Incidentally, this is the 100th episode of Voyager.

 - Fantastic Fireworks: Harry says that antimatter fireworks were used to celebrate their return home.

-- Friendly Enemy: Before it comes to serious blows, Chakotay and Captain La Forge have a cordial chat in which they assure each other that they understand the other man's viewpoint, but nevertheless have to do what they are about to do.
+- Friendly Enemy: Before it comes to serious blows, Chakotay and Captain La Forge have a cordial chat in which they assure each other that they understand the other man's viewpoint, but nevertheless have to follow their respective consciences down different paths.
 When the Delta Flyer's warp core starts to overload, La Forge offers to beam them to safety; and when Chakotay refuses he tells La Forge to get his ship to safety.Chakotay: We're here to save one hundred and fifty lives — our crew.

 Geordi: I understand, and I might be doing the same thing if I were in your position, but I've got my own crew to protect, not to mention fifteen years of history.
 So, I'm asking you again.
 Stand down, and return the transmitter.